 For a much quicker version, when unexpected guests decide to pop in for lunch or if you don’t want to use jelly at all, it’s pretty simple to make single-serve portions of the dessert, too.
 The other week I made the whipped yoghurt cheesecake filling which I set on top of a nut meal and toasted coconut in glasses.
 Portion control and a cute serving idea in one.
 Very rustic too.
 Of course, you could top them with jelly if you had time for them to set.

-- 1½ tablespoons gelatin (or 2 tablespoons agar powder)
+- 1 1/2 tablespoons gelatin or 2 teaspoons agar powder

 - 1 cup cream cheese